 Antidepressants are very helpful for certain people, but clearly they are not an easy fix for everyone across the board.
 So, what would we in Chinese medicine do?

-The language and medicine of the Chinese do not separate the notion of the body, mind and spirit.
+The language and medicine of the Chinese do not separate the notion of the body, mind, and spirit.
 It is said in the ancient book “Huang Di Nei Jing” that the “good doctor first treats at the level of the spirit, the lowest doctor treats the disease.”
 Many simple, yet elegant formulas were designed with the intention of reintroducing the individual patient to the sweetness of life, and that is the approach I take with my patients.
 One formula that comes to mind is called Gan Mai Da Zao Tang.
 It consists of just three simple ingredients: wheat, licorice, and jujube fruit.
-The combination of the three work to nourish the heart, calm the spirit, and harmonize the center, all culminating to relieve depression.
-I believe this safe, tried and true formula when paired with weekly acupuncture is a great place to start.
+The combination of the three works to nourish the heart, calm the spirit, and harmonize the center, all culminating to relieve depression.
+I believe this safe, tried and true formula, when paired with weekly acupuncture, is a great place to start.
 If a patient is already on antidepressants, the addition of acupuncture and herbs can augment the treatment one is already receiving, potentially shorten the duration or dosage of the prescribed medication, all while being safe and effective.
-Given the risks associated with SSRI’s and the concerns patients may have, this is a feasible way to embark on the road to recovery with a more natural and positive impact on the body, mind and spirit.
+Given the risks associated with SSRIs and the concerns patients may have, this is a feasible way to embark on the road to recovery with a more natural and positive impact on the body, mind, and spirit.